damianhakert/damianhakert.github.io/source/posts/2017-02-27-developers-crave-modern-tools.html.md

 ![Who decides which tools are used](/images/blogimages/who-in-org-decides-tools-graph.png){: .shadow}<br>

-## They want the newest & best
+## They Insist on the Newest & Best

 Developers’ increasing power to choose tooling is matched by the strength of their opinions.
 Eighty-one percent of respondents told us it’s critical for organizations to use the latest development tools.
 This insistence on using only the newest and best runs deep, even, in some cases, if it seems counter to their immediate self-interest: 36 percent of developers said they would reject a job if the organization did not use the latest tools.
 Once they’re satisfied with a tool, they also opt for consistency, with 91 percent of respondents telling us they’d prefer to use the same tools for work and personal projects.

 For more on how devs work now, download the [full report](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html), and look out for the next in this series, where we’ll discuss the popularity of open source tooling.

+*Tweet us [@GitLab](https://twitter.com/gitlab), check out our [job openings](https://about.gitlab.com/jobs/), or add your questions and suggestions to our [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues)*